-(The following is Part II of an abbreviated interview with Grandmaster Richard Chun and Master Doug Cook.
-The original article was published in "Totally Taekwondo" July 2013. )
+(The following is Part 2 of an abbreviated interview with Grandmaster Richard Chun and Master Doug Cook.
+In honor of Grandmaster Richard Chun’s memory, YMAA is reposting this article.
+The original article was published in “Totally Taekwondo” July 2013.”)

 In this article, both devoted martial artists were queried as to their views on the difference between sport and traditional taekwondo, the importance of poomsae, training in Korea, and sought their opinions on the future direction of taekwondo.
 Here are more questions from the interview with Grandmaster Richard Chun and Master Doug Cook.What are your views on the current state of taekwondo?

 GMRC: I feel taekwondo should first and foremost be emphasized as a martial art since the goal of any classical martial discipline is self-defense and character development.
 If taught correctly, uncorrupted by uncontrolled personal gain or technical ignorance, taekwondo is certain to build strong moral qualities such as humility, respect and courage.
 This is what separates a martial art from other fighting systems.
 While I am glad to see the success of taekwondo as a competition entity, all aspects of the sport should have their foundation deeply rooted in the martial art.